Denikozub/Offroad-routing-engine/README.md

 __epsilon_polygon__: None or Ramer-Douglas-Peucker algorithm parameter for polygons
 __epsilon_linestring__: None or Ramer-Douglas-Peucker algorithm parameter for linestrings
 __bbox_comp__: None or int - scale polygon comparison parameter (to size of map bbox)
-__remove_inner__: bool - inner polygons for other polygons should be removed (True) or not (False)
+__remove_inner__: bool - remove inner polygons for other polygons
-(currently their share of all polygon is too low due to lack of OSM data and pyrosm problems)
+(currently their share of all polygon is too low due to lack of OSM data)
 __return__ None

 ~~~python